 Remember if you have any questions about dietary restrictions or good food choices, PLEASE ASK!

 Newly fitted braces can be irritating initially.
 However, as you get accustomed to your braces and tooth alignment improves, this sensation will cease to be a concern.
-However brackets are round, it may feel bit inconvenient to wear braces until the inside part of cheeks is toughened properly.
-If irritation happens, use small piece of wax around the bracket that is creating irritation.
+However brackets are round, it may feel a bit inconvenient to wear braces until the inside part of cheeks is toughened properly.
+If irritation happens, use a small piece of wax around the bracket that is creating irritation.
 If you run out of wax, contact us for more.
-We also advise to rinse your mouth with warm salt water twice or thrice a day and utilize orabase gel to soothe cheek irritations.
+We also advise to rinse your mouth with warm salt water twice or thrice a day and utilize Orabase gel to soothe cheek irritations.

-The schwarz appliance is very delicate and fragile, causing it to be easily bent or distorted, In order to put it safe, it is advised to take utmost care of it.
+The Schwarz appliance is very delicate and fragile, causing it to be easily bent or distorted, In order to put it safely, it is advised to take utmost care of it.
 If you see your child flipping the appliance around with tongue or bitting the appliance down into place, make sure you discourage him to do so.
 Your child is advised to take it in and out of his mouth with his fingers gently.
 As your child wears the Schwarz appliance, occasionally one or more of the metal clasps may break off.

 This is only of concern if your child is unable to wear the Schwarz appliance as directed.
 If the broken clasp is sharp and uncomfortable, making it difficult to wear, please call Harmony Dental Arts to schedule a quick fix appointment as soon as possible.

 There is an additional charge to replace a lost or negligently broken Schwarz.
 Should this become necessary, additional impressions must be taken.
 Dental casts are damaged when making the Schwarz and are not reusable.